microsoft/msticpy/docs/source/data_acquisition/DataProv-Kusto-New.rst

 .. note:: The settings for the new Kusto provider are stored in the ``KustoClusters`` section of the configuration file.
-This cannot currently be edited from the MSTICPy Settings Editor - please edit the *msticpyconfig.yaml* directly to edit these.
+This cannot currently be edited from the MSTICPy Settings Editor - please edit the *msticpyconfig.yaml* in a text editor to change these.

-To accommodate the use of multiple clusters the new provider supports a different configuration format.
+To accommodate the use of multiple clusters, the new provider supports a different configuration format.

 The basic settings in the file should look like the following: